Chart Color Schemes

 Mittagong is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-Mittagong's dwelling structure, as per the latest Census, consisted of 90.2% houses and 9.9% other dwellings.
-In comparison, Non-Metro NSW had 90.6% houses and 9.4% other dwellings.
-Home ownership in Mittagong was at 40.6%, with mortgaged dwellings at 33.2% and rented ones at 26.2%.
-The median monthly mortgage repayment was $2,167, aligning with Non-Metro NSW's average.
-Weekly rent median stood at $435, compared to Non-Metro NSW's $430.
-Nationally, Mittagong's mortgage repayments were higher at $2,167 versus the Australian average of $1,863, and rents were substantially above the national figure of $375.
+Dwelling structure in Mittagong, as evaluated at the latest Census conducted on 9 August 2016, comprised 90.2% houses and 9.9% other dwellings including semi-detached, apartments, and 'other' dwellings.
+This compares to Non-Metro NSW's 90.6% houses and 9.4% other dwellings.
+Home ownership in Mittagong was at 40.6%, with the remaining dwellings either mortgaged at 33.2% or rented at 26.2%.
+The median monthly mortgage repayment in the area was $2,167, aligning with Non-Metro NSW's average, while the median weekly rent figure was $435, compared to Non-Metro NSW's $430.
+Nationally, Mittagong's mortgage repayments were significantly higher than the Australian average of $1,863, recorded as of 2017, and rents were substantially above the national figure of $375 for the same period.

 Frequently Asked Questions - Housing